Advisor Resource Guide

 Being a club/organization advisor requires you to host several responsibilities to ensure students are following University rules and regulations.
 Also, advisors are key players in students’ leadership development and gaining valuable professional advice from a faculty or staff member who has an interest in the group’s purpose.

 ASUA and Risk Management offer specific training on the duties and responsibilities of club advisors.
-Advisors will be required to complete the UAccess Learning session and clubs whose advisor has not completed this will not be recognized by ASUA.
+Advisors will be required to complete and clubs whose advisor has not completed this will not be recognized by ASUA.
 Staff at ASUA will verify that listed advisors have undergone this training and understand their responsibilities.
-Instructions on how to enroll in the course is available at https://www.youtube.com/watch?v=27dgxi-kD0Y&feature=youtu.be.
+Follow these steps:

 There are different styles of advising that require flexibility, knowledge of self, and desire to learn from student leaders and members.
 Advising requires understanding student leaders and finding the strategies that work for both you and the group.